Irregular menstrual cycles

 On this page

-The definition of an irregular menstrual cycle differs in western and Chinese medicine.
+The definition of an irregular menstrual cycle differs in western and traditional Chinese medicine.
 In western medicine, it is defined as a cycle that is shorter than 23 days or longer than 35 days.
 According to traditional Chinese medicine, regular periods should be around 29.5 days (a woman's menstrual cycle should follow the moon cycle) or her historical cycle length.

 2. Symptoms of an irregular menstrual cycle